 Instead of bunk-beds in dorms, they created their own private pods to really maximise the space and capsules can be surprisingly comfortable.

-The Nine Hours hotel is super-modern and very futuristic.
+The 9 Hours hotel is super-modern and very futuristic.
 I always think that this place looks like a spaceship, yet there’s a distinct Japanese design to the hotel too.

 All the capsules are air-conditioned with lots of plug points so you can charge all your electronics.
 Also, there are lockers available to keep all your stuff safe and there are shared bathrooms too.

-A capsule hotel is one of those places you just have to stay in while in Tokyo – this is what things could be like a lot more in the future so get a taste for it now.
+A capsule hotel is one of those unique experiences you just have to have in Japan.
+This is what things could be like a lot more in the future so get a taste for it now.
 If you’re looking for a unique Tokyo hotel then you really can’t go wrong with 9 Hours.